emirdemirel/ALTA/README.md

 [3] Dabike, Gerardo Roa, and Jon Barker.
 "Automatic Lyric Transcription from Karaoke Vocal Tracks: Resources and a Baseline System."
 INTERSPEECH.
 2019.

 [4] Povey, Daniel, et al. "Purely sequence-trained neural networks for ASR based on lattice-free MMI."
 Interspeech.
 2016.

+### Important Notice:
+This work is licensed under Creative Commons - Attribution-NonCommercial-ShareAlike 4.0 International, which means that the reusers can copy, distribute, remix, transform and build upon the material in any media providing the appropriate credits to this repository and to be used for non-commercial purposes.